perses/perses/ui/ui-guidelines.md

 - Does this state need to be accessible by many components at different nesting levels?
 - Can this be accomplished with component composition?

-It can be really frustrating to try to use a component and run into several levels of provider hell trying to get started.
+It can be really frustrating to try to use a component and run into several levels of providers trying to get started.
 In use cases where context is the right way to manage state, reduce this pain for consumers by:

-Ensuring that there is documentation for how to use the context and when it is needed.
+- Ensuring that there is documentation for how to use the context and when it is needed.
-When possible, have a reasonable fallback behavior when the context is not set.
+- When possible, have a reasonable fallback behavior when the context is not set.

 #### Zustand & immer